KKarpac/streams/README.md

 ## User flow

 Start with a page where you can see the current livestrams happening.
-All muted but playing.
+Facebook iframe and Twitch Embeded player are delfault muted.
 Below a combine list of uncoming streams - the ones starting shortly.

 Think three revolving pages.